sumanthreddyy/SpeechToText-Stream/README.md

 # Speech-To-Text App

-This uses googles SpeechRecognition library which is a free to use library
+The program "app1.py" from the repository uses googles SpeechRecognition library for speech transcription which is a free to use library

 1. Initially download the required packages to your machine (you can either install each one seperately)
 ```